-If you’re looking to earn an initial rush of points on your holiday spending, you’ll love the fact that the Chase Sapphire Preferred® Card offers 50,000 points after you use it for $4,000 in spending within three months of account opening.
+If you’re looking to earn an initial rush of points on your holiday spending, you’ll love the fact that the Chase Sapphire Preferred® Card offers 60,000 points after you use it for $4,000 in spending within three months of account opening.
 You’ll also earn 2x points on dining and 1x points on all other bills.
 However, clicking through the Chase Ultimate Rewards shopping portal also lets you earn up to 10 extra points per $1 spent at participating stores.
-This card does charge a $95 annual fee, but it is waived the first year.
+This card does charge a $95 annual fee.

 Capital One® Savor® Cash Rewards Credit Card